naphattharap/computational_tool_for_clinical_data/README.md

 ###Change directory to the place where a new module will be created.
 $ python manage.py startapp <module name>

-###Manually add urls.py and serializers.py inside the module folder.
+###Manually add urls.py, forms.py and serializers.py(optional) inside the module folder.
-- Add urls.py and and serializers.py into a new module folder
+- Add urls.py, forms.py and and serializers.py into a new module folder
 - Configure config file path to settings.py by adding path to INSTALLED_APP.
 Ex. data_mgt.apps.DataMgtConfig

-### Register urls.py path in config folder
+- Register a newly created urls.py in the package to urls.py in the config folder.

 # Other python command
 Install required libraries listed in requirments.txt file.